elizabethmcd/BLAST-DAGMan/README.md

 ## References:

 - [HTCondor Page on DAGMan](https://research.cs.wisc.edu/htcondor/dagman/dagman.html)
-- Shoutout to [Sarah Stevens](https://github.com/sstevens2) giving me the idea to run this analysis as a DAGMan and for helping me in the initial stages as I banged my head against the wall that is HTCondor.
+- Shoutout to [Sarah Stevens](https://github.com/sstevens2) for giving me the idea to run this analysis as a DAGMan and for helping me in the initial stages as I banged my head against the wall that is HTCondor.

 ## Issues/Questions: